godarklight/concorde/ReadmeConcorde-jbsim.txt

 - the virtual crew operates parallely to the voice callouts.
 - a green crew member is performing his checklist.
 - a yellow crew member is not performing his checklist.
-- a checklist in process is white.
+- a white checklist is in process.
 - by default, virtual crew triggers checklists, if in flight : for manual operation, press "ctrl-I p s".
+- by default, virtual crew adjusts radio frequencies, if tower available in Nasal/Concorde-route.xml : for manual operation, press "ctrl-I p s".

 3D